Florida braces for potential heavy-hitting hurricane threatening damaging winds and storm surge - KESQ

 Strong, potentially damaging winds and storm surge are likely near where the system ultimately comes ashore.
 The system will also churn up seas in the Gulf and could produce rough surf and dangerous rip currents for much of the basin, especially later this week.

-“Strengthening is expected during the next few days, and the system is forecast to become a hurricane on Wednesday and continue strengthening on Thursday as it moves across the eastern Gulf of Mexico,” the NHC said in an 11 p.m. advisory Monday.
+“Strengthening is expected during the next few days, and the system is forecast to become a hurricane on Wednesday and continue strengthening on Thursday as it moves across the eastern Gulf of Mexico,” the hurricane center said in an 11 p.m. advisory Monday.

 Confidence in the system’s exact track will increase after it forms, since forecast models struggle to accurately pinpoint where it could go without a center to lock onto.